Zhenhan-Huang/Differentiable-Prompt-Learn/README.md

 ## Acknowledgement

-Our work is built based on [CoOp](https://github.com/KaiyangZhou/CoOp).
+Our work is built upon [CoOp](https://github.com/KaiyangZhou/CoOp).
+We extend our gratitude to authors.